Science and Medical Journalism

 Course Description & Goals

-The purpose of this course is to teach an appreciation of science and medical journalism and provide you with skills to report on science, medical, and health news for a variety of media, principally print or text, but also video and audio.
+The purpose of this course is to teach an appreciation of science and medical journalism and provide you with skills to report on science, medical, and environmental news for a variety of media, principally print or text, but also video and audio.

 As a participant in this course, you'll learn the following:

 How to find news value in scientific research reports.

-How to integrate scientific and medical statistics from source materials into news reports.
+How to integrate scientific statistics from source materials into news reports.

-How to research and write science, medical and health news stories for popular media.
+How to research, report and write science, medical and environmental news stories for popular media.

 Readings for the course include a text about medical

 statistics, a classic book on writing well, a compendium of